checkly/docs.checklyhq.com/site/content/docs/CICD/vercel.md

 This means you can write a Browser check using Playwright that automatically targets the Preview deploy whenever this URL is available, but otherwise just defaults to the stable **production URL**.

-Here is a full example that we use ourselves to monitor the exact site your are on right now.
+Here is a full example that we use ourselves to monitor checklyhq.com which is actually also deployed to Vercel.

 ```js {hl_lines=[7]}